WALK THE REGION WITH TED AND KATE HISCOCK

 13km 5.5m (8 miles approx.) 3.5 hours

-This walk goes over the hills to the charming quiet hamlet of Cosprons, then on to the Cap d’Ullastrell with views of Banyuls-sur-Mer and then back along the sea fronts of the beaches of Paullile before returning inland to the Domaine of Valcros and back up to the Coll de les Portes and back down to Port Vendre
+This walk goes over the hills from Port Vendres to the charming quiet hamlet of Cosprons, then on to the Cap d’Ullastrell with views of Banyuls-sur-Mer and then back along the sea fronts of the beaches of Paulilles before returning inland to the Domaine of Valcros and back up to the Coll de les Portes and back down to Port Vendres

-Start at the Market Square (Place de l’Obelisque). and drop down to the harbour edge following it to the steps by Ernest’s Pizzas and up to the small leisure park, Place Castellane, past the embracing statue.
+Start at the Market Square in Port Vendres (Place de l’Obelisque). and drop down to the harbour edge following it to the steps by the pizza place and up to the small leisure park, Place Castellane, past the embracing statue.

 Cross to the short street, rue des Paquebots, up the ancient steps that lead away to the left and then left at the top to the station and along the first stretch of the Val de Pinte road.